SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/sink_timesteps.rst

 where :math:`r_{ss'}` is the sinks relative separation, :math:`v_{ss'}` the relative velocity, :math:`m_{s}` and :math:`m_{s'}` their masses and :math:`\epsilon_{sink}` is the sink (fixed) gravitational softening.

 We also implemented maximal timesteps sizes depending on the sink age; :math:`\Delta t_\text{max,s}^\text{age}`.
 A sink can be young, old or dead.
 In the first two cases, the sink's timestep is :math:`\min(\Delta t_\text{max,s}^\text{age}, \Delta t_s)`.
 In the last case, we impose :math:`\Delta t_\text{2-body}` only if a dead sink is involved in a two-boy encounter with an alive sink.
-Otherwise, the sink has no timesteps constraint (apart from gravity).
-The parameters controlling the transition between the young and old is ``GEARSink:timestep_age_threshold``, the one between old and dead is ``timestep_age_threshold_unlimited_Myr``.
+Otherwise, the sink has no timestep constraint (apart from gravity).
+The parameters controlling the transition between the young and old is ``GEARSink:timestep_age_threshold``, and the one between old and dead is ``timestep_age_threshold_unlimited_Myr``.
 The maximal timesteps are given by  ``GEARSink:max_timestep_young_Myr`` and  ``GEARSink:max_timestep_old_Myr``.

-Notice that sink particles also satisfy a gravity timestep constraint, as all gravitational particles in Swift.
-We add a last timestep contraint, explained in the following section.
+Notice that sink particles also satisfy a gravity timestep constraint, as do all gravitational particles in Swift.
+We add a last timestep constraint, which is explained in the following section.

 Star formation constraint
 =========================

-A concern that we did not adressed know concerns the star spawning algorihtm.
-Althought the stars' masses are sampled from the IMF, the stars metallicities are not.
-If a sink accrete lots of mass, then it can create lots of star particles during the same timestep.
-However, these stars will all have the same metallicity, which does not represent the actual metals evolution during the accretion.
-In such situation, the galaxies' properties are affected and do not represent the underlying physics.
-Another problem is that we can spawn many stars at once and the code may complain.
-Such situation is not ideal.
-Although, the constraints in the previous section will help, they are not sufficient.
+A concern we did not address concerns the star is the spawning algorithm.
+Although the stars' masses are sampled from the IMF, the star's metallicities are not.
+If a sink accretes mass, it can create many star particles during the same timestep.
+However, these stars will all have the same metallicity, which does not represent the actual metals' evolution during the accretion.
+In such a situation, the galaxies' properties are affected and do not represent the underlying physics.

+Another problem is that we can spawn many stars simultaneously, and the code may complain.
+Such a situation could be better.
+Although the constraints in the previous section will help, more is needed.
 Hence, we introduce a new timestep constraint.